An Ear for Pythagorean Harmonics:

 Remarks

 1. The Ear is presented as a feature detector and not as a general system of audition (hearing).
 Presumably, other feature detectors can be constructed on the basis of additional or different principles.
-Whether feature detectors operate harmoniously together depends on the subject matter that is being processed and the skill of the designer.
-Facts of human audition suggest that feature detectors operate harmoniously together under some circumstances but that other circumstances present problems that may be difficult to manage, e.g., when the Bach choir tries to perform in a subway station.
+Whether feature detectors will work well together depends on the subject matter that is being processed and the skill of the designer.
+Facts of human audition suggest that feature detectors can work well together under some circumstances but that other circumstances present problems that may be difficult to manage, e.g., when the Bach choir tries to perform in a subway station.

-2. I am not a scholar of neuroscience and I do not attempt to review professional brain research.
-Publications accessible online show that professional researchers consider the Pythagorean harmonics in the context of other features and that no general theory addresses all the features.
+2. I am not a scholar and I do not attempt to review professional research.
+Publications accessible online reveal that professional researchers consider the Pythagorean harmonics in the context of other features and that no general theory addresses all the features.
 Various theories are advanced, some of which involve ratios.
 None of the theories is embodied in devices, such as the Ear for Pythagorean harmonics.
 Please see:

 McDermott, J. H., Oxenham, A. J. Music perception, pitch, and the auditory system, Published in final edited form as: Curr Opin Neurobiol.
 2008 August; 18(4): 452–463.
 Published online 2008 October 2. doi: 10.1016/j.conb.2008.09.005. link.